You are here

 Lethal Methods

 Because common animal pests often target wheat, bran, and oats, toxic baits were once based on these foods.
 Modern baits are often a mixture of grains formed into pellets.
 Because these baits are less attractive than pure grain baits, they must be presented in their freshest form.
 Do not use baits that are old, moldy, wet, or in any other state of decay.
-Before purchasing toxic baits, READ THE LABEL!
-They often carry restrictions on use, placement, and intended species.
+Before purchasing toxic baits, read the label!
+These labels often provide restrictions on use, placement, and intended species.

 Nonlethal Methods